Puffins in Iceland

-These place are know for the numerous birds living here (and not only puffins!).
-You definitely should think about these places to maximise your chances to see these creatures.
+These places are known for the numerous birds living here (and not only puffins!).
+You definitely should think about these places to maximize your chances to see these creatures.

-On the island of Heimaey, the main island, you will find the largest puffin colony of the world.
-This colony hosts 50% of Iceland's population, and one-fifth of world's puffin population!
-That’s definitely the best place to go if you want to see a maximum of them!
+On the island of Heimaey, the main island, you will find the largest puffin colony in the world.
+This colony hosts 50% of Iceland's population and one-fifth of the world's puffin population!
+That’s definitely your best bet if you want to see a whole flock of them!

 Photo: Vestman - Flicker - No changes were made

-Unfortunately, only scientist are allowed to get close to Surtsey, but no worries, you'll be able to see it from afar!
+Unfortunately, only scientists are allowed to get close to Surtsey, but no worries, you'll be able to see it from afar!

 But the birds are not the only attraction of the islands, here are some things you can do:

 - Visit Eldfell volcano